alastairwyse/TypeScriptUtilities/README.md

 ### :: Buffering ::

 The [buffering](src/utilities/buffering/) folder contains classes which implement basic buffering functionality... i.e. to store data, and then take some periodic action to process the data and clear the store (e.g. store log data and periodically send it to an API endpoint).
 The classes are designed to be as extensible as possible, so both the processing action (a buffer 'flush') and the timing of the action can be custom-defined by implementing interfaces...
-[IBufferFlushAction](src/utilities/buffering/ibuffer-flush-action.ts) for the action, and [IBufferFlushStrategy](src/utilities/buffering/ibuffer-flush-strategy.ts) for the timimg.
+[IBufferFlushAction](src/utilities/buffering/ibuffer-flush-action.ts) for the action, and [IBufferFlushStrategy](src/utilities/buffering/ibuffer-flush-strategy.ts) for the timing.

 ### Classes